ASHP-Software/drugShortagesDoc/README.md

 * **shortageVersion**: String - Revision version of this shortage.
 This can be converted to an Integer.

-* **updatedAt**: Int - Linux epoch timestamp in milliseconds of the last update.
+* **updatedAt**: Int - Linux epoch timestamp in **milliseconds** of the last update.
 This is the best field for time based sorting.
+You may need to multiply or divide by 1000 if your system keeps Epoch time in seconds instead of milliseconds.

 * **updateHistory**: String - Human readable update history.